-Nicander is supporting the main technology contractor Dynniq with the provision of the Mersey Gateway Management Information System, which is a web-based fully integrated asset, fault and service operation system that will deliver the effective management of information associated with:
+Nicander supported the main technology contractor with the provision of the Mersey Gateway Management Information System, which is a web-based fully integrated asset, fault and service operation system delivering the effective management of information associated with:

 - All highway and bridge assets

 - All traffic information, control, journey time and tolling technology assets

 - Activities of inspections, surveys and maintenance